 Students interested in attending accounting schools in Maine have various highly regarded institutions from which to choose.
-The accounting schools in Maine can help you prepare for a rewarding career in various accounting roles, including but not limited to accountant, auditor, or financial planner.
-Some find that schools offering online and distance education programs are a fit for their current skills and career aspirations, and choose to pursue degrees such as Liberty University Online’s Bachelor of Science in Accounting.
+The accounting schools in Maine can help you prepare for a rewarding career in various accounting roles, including but not limited to accountant, auditor, and financial planner.
+Some find that schools offering online and distance education programs are a fit for their current skills and career aspirations.

 - There are 14 colleges and universities with accounting degree programs in Maine.

 - 3 not-for-profit schools offer a master’s or advanced degree in accounting.1